 The song got a better reception when the band started the US leg of their tour.
 In an excerpt from Led Zeppelin; The Definitive Biography

-by Ritchie Yorke, Jimmy Page said of playing the song at an August, 1971 show at the Los Angeles Forum: "I'm not saying the whole audience gave us a standing ovation - but there was this sizable standing ovation there.
+by Ritchie Yorke, Jimmy Page said of playing the song at an August 1971 show at the Los Angeles Forum: "I'm not saying the whole audience gave us a standing ovation - but there was this sizable standing ovation there.
 And I thought, 'This is incredible because no one's heard this number yet.
 This is the first time hearing it!'
-It obviously touched them, so I knew there was something with that one." (thanks, Adrian - Wilmington, DE)
+It obviously touched them, so I knew there was something with that one."

 This was the last song the remaining members of Led Zeppelin performed when they reunited for Live Aid in 1985.
 Bob Geldof organized the event, and did his best to get many famous bands to play even if they had broken up.
 Unlike The Who, Geldof had an easy time convincing Plant, Page, and Jones to play the show.
 They played the Philadelphia stage with Tony Thompson and Phil Collins sitting in on drums.

-Former Gospel singer Pat Boone covered it for his album In a Metal Mood.
-He wanted to see how it would turn out as a Jazz waltz, and it opened and closed with soft flute-playing.
-In a subtle reference to his Christian faith, Boone changed the line "All in one is all and all" to "Three in one is all and all" - a reference to the Christian god, the Trinity. (thanks, Brett - Edmonton, Canada)
+.
+Boone wanted to see how it would turn out as a jazz waltz, and it opened and closed the song with soft flute playing.
+In a subtle reference to his Christian faith, Boone changed the line "All in one is all and all" to "Three in one is all and all" - a reference to the Christian Trinity (the Father, Son, Holy Spirit).